Montoneros: Under Videla's junta

-The commander of the Montoneros, Mario Firmenich, in a radio interview in late 2000 from Spain later stated that "In a country that has experienced a civil war, everybody has blood on their hands."The junta relied on mass illegal arrests, torture, and executions without trial to stifle any political opposition.
-Some victims were thrown from transport planes into the Atlantic Ocean on what have become infamously known as death flights.
-Others had their corpses left on streets as intimidation of others.
-The Montoneros admit 5,000 of their guerrillas were killed.
+The commander of the Montoneros, Mario Firmenich, stated in a radio interview from Spain in late 2000 that "In a country that has experienced a civil war, everybody has blood on their hands."
+The junta relied on mass illegal arrests, torture, and executions without trial to stifle any political opposition.
+Some victims were thrown from transport planes into the Atlantic Ocean on what have become known as death flights.
+Other victims had their corpses left on streets to intimidate other people.
+The Montoneros estimated that 5,000 of their guerrillas were killed.

-The Montoneros were effectively finished off by 1977, although their "Special Forces" did fight on until 1981.
-The Montoneros tried to disrupt the World Cup Football Tournament being hosted in Argentina in 1978 by launching a number of bomb attacks.
-In late 1979, the Montoneros launched a "strategic counteroffensive" in Argentina, and the security forces killed more than one hundred of the exiled Montoneros, who had been sent back to Argentina after receiving special forces training in camps in the Middle East.
-On 14 June 1980, eight Argentine army officers (in cooperation with Peruvian military authorities), kidnapped Noemí Esther Giannetti de Molfino (an active Montoneros collaborator) along with eight Argentine nationals in the Peruvian capital and had them forcefully disappear.
-In October 2014, the presidency of Cristina Fernández de Kirchner would rename a street in the city of Resistencia, Chaco Province in her memory.
-Her daughter Marcela along with her partner, Guillermo Amarilla, had both disappeared in 1979 while re-entering Argentina as part of the Montoneros "strategic counteroffensive".
+The Montoneros were effectively finished by 1977, though their "special forces" did fight on until 1981.
+The Montoneros tried to disrupt the FIFA World Cup (football tournament) hosted by Argentina in 1978 by launching a number of bomb attacks.
+In late 1979, the Montoneros launched a "strategic counteroffensive" in Argentina; the security forces killed more than one hundred of the exiled Montoneros, who had been returned to Argentina after receiving special forces training in camps in the Middle East.
+On 14 June 1980, eight Argentine army officers (in cooperation with Peruvian military authorities) kidnapped Noemí Esther Giannetti de Molfino (an active Montoneros collaborator), along with eight Argentine nationals, in Peru's capital city Lima and had them forcibly disappeared.
+Several decades later, in October 2014, the President Cristina Fernández de Kirchner renamed a street in the city of Resistencia, Chaco Province, in de Molfino's memory.
+De Molfino's daughter (Marcela) and partner (Guillermo Amarilla) had both disappeared in 1979 while re-entering Argentina as part of the Montoneros "strategic counteroffensive".